Myers Park (Charlotte): Roads

 Providence Road, Kings Drive, and Queens Road are major thoroughfares in Myers Park.
-The highly confusing intersection of "Queens and Queens and Providence and Providence" in front of the Myers Park Library is well-known, as when traveling toward Uptown Charlotte on Providence Road, one must actually turn right at the intersection to stay on Providence, not go straight.
+The highly confusing intersection of "Queens and Queens and Providence and Providence" in front of the Myers Park Library is well-known, as when traveling toward Uptown Charlotte on Providence Road, one must actually turn right at the intersection to stay on Providence.

 Education and libraries

 School system

 Residents of Myers Park attend Charlotte-Mecklenburg Schools, including Myers Park High School, Alexander Graham Middle School, Myers Park Traditional Elementary School, and Selwyn Elementary School.

 Myers Park is served by the Myers Park Branch of the Public Library of Charlotte and Mecklenburg County.
 The library is located at the corner of Queens Road and Providence Road.